-Photographic evidence was possibly the most commonly supplied evidence from the special schools cohort.
-Some schools managed to use photos to capture on multiple occasions, evidence of students achieving and demonstrating their personal learning goals.
-Other schools used photographs of multiple students undertaking group work, to assist in demonstrating for example, the personal learning goal 'able to work with others'.
-This was very pleasing as it showed a range of students in a single classroom undertaking learning applicable to their specific needs.
-The variety of photographs used by schools is also encouraging as it gave the students a wide range of opportunities to show evidence of their learning in a variety of different situations and places.
+Photographic evidence was most commonly used to capture evidence of learning demonstrated by students from the special schools cohort.
+Some schools used photographs to capture evidence of students achieving their personal learning goals over time.
+More than one photograph taken over time and in different contexts supported the reviewers to confirm the school's assessment decisions.
+Other schools used photographs of multiple students undertaking group work to help demonstrate personal learning goals such as 'able to work with others'.
+This evidence was very pleasing as it showed a range of students in a single classroom undertaking learning applicable to their specific needs.
+The variety of photographs used by schools is also encouraging, as it gave the students a wide range of opportunities to show evidence of their learning in a variety of different situations and places.
 Fewer mainstream schools used photographic evidence, relying more on student-prepared work as a primary source of evidence.
 When submitting video and/or photographic evidence in the review package, teachers should ensure that the student materials are in a format that is accessible during the review.